 Colobus Conservation responds to about 150 emergency animal welfare cases annually.

-We have a (literally) 24 hr primate emergency service.
-If an animal is injured in any way, we assess the situation and follow up to ensure that the treatment incurs the least stress but with the greatest humane treatment possible.
+We operate a 24 hour primate emergency rescue service.
+If an animal is injured in any way, we assess the situation and follow up to ensure that the treatment incurs the least stress and is appropriate for the situation.
 For example, if a monkey has an injury that with our experience looks like it will heal on its own, we leave it in the wild.
 Animals have an amazing ability to heal especially eating a wild diet and living within its own troop.

 Example of a Typical Rescue

-We receive a call that a person has spotted a monkey with a wire around its waist at a certain place.
+We receive a call that a person has spotted a monkey with a wire snare around its waist.
 We get the details of the exact location and the direction the monkeys seem to be heading as well as the name and contact details of the informant.

-We quickly put together a team of two to three people and the rescue equipment: portable cage, sheet, towel, tough gloves, sisal twine, fruit and maize bait, and the darting kit comprising of a blow pipe (and sometimes dart gun), darts and tranquilizer.
+We quickly put together a team of trained staff and our resident vet and the rescue equipment: portable cage, sheet, towel, tough gloves, sisal twine, fruit and maize bait, and the darting kit comprising of a blow pipe (and sometimes dart gun), darts and tranquilizer.
 They jump into the car and off the siren goes.
 Ok, so it’s a Ford Ranger therefore there’s no siren, but…

 The team gets to the site and begins the search for the troop in which the snare victim was seen.
-Once the troop is sighted, and the snared one confirmed to be there, an assessment is done to the severity of the wound and if capture and treatment is required.
+Once the troop is sighted, and the snare victim is confirmed to be present, an assessment is conducted to determine the severity of the wound and if capture and treatment is required.
 If the monkey requires capturing and treatment, the team selects the method – usually either darting or trapping.
 If trapping is considered the best option, a suitable location to set up the trap is found.
 Into the back of the trap goes some fruits and maize.
 More maize is scattered around the front of the cage.
 All this time the monkeys are watching the food being distributed.